1000 Day Journey: Program and Partners

 Improving health management in Tanzania

-A unique feature of this project is how 1000 Day Journey deliberately invites Canadians in to the five year adventure, as it unfolds.
+A unique feature of this project is how 1000 Day Journey deliberately invites Canadians in to the six year adventure, as it unfolds.
 There will be opportunities for interaction with those on the ground.
 Simply sign up or follow us on Facebook to remain in touch.

 Why it Matters